 Identifying pollution damage

-- Have you had any pre-existing conditions such as eczema or acne?
+- have you had any pre-existing conditions such as eczema or acne?

-- Is your level of skin ageing consistent with your age?
+- is your level of skin ageing consistent with your age?

-- Do you suffer from wrinkle formation and volume loss?
+- do you suffer from wrinkle formation and volume loss?

-- Are there any white or brown patches on your skin?
+- are there any white or brown patches on your skin?

-- What is your level of sun exposure and protection?
+- what is your level of sun exposure and protection?

-- What is your exposure to chemical toxins?
+- what is your exposure to chemical toxins?

-- Is your skin condition localised or global?
+- is your skin condition localised or global?

-- Do symptoms only flare up at work?
+- do symptoms only flare up at work?

-- Are your symptoms seasonal?
+- are your symptoms seasonal?

-- What is your skin texture like?
+- what is your skin texture like?

-So what is the answer?
-Short of upping sticks to a skin-friendly greenbelt area that is and whilst it may be tempting, it’s not very practical for most.
+So, what is the answer?
+Short of upping sticks to a skin-friendly greenbelt area that is?
+And whilst that may be tempting for some, it’s not very practical for most.
 Fortunately, there’s an entirely new category of anti-pollution skincare that might save your skin.

-To recap, it’s the ozone-sebum interaction that creates the toxic molecules which seep through the skin, but the good news is, you can FIGHT this interaction with the following approach:
+To recap, it’s the ozone-sebum interaction that creates the toxic molecules which seep through the skin, but the good news is, you can fight this interaction with the following approach:

 Cleanse: Subverting air toxins can be as simple washing your face with the right cleanser.
 The first step in protection is using an antioxidant-rich formula that will remove the invisible film of toxic pollutants gathered over the day.
 Our Miracle Cleanse is the real star of the show when it comes to mopping up free radicals and pollution residue.

 Moisturise: You need to stimulate the growth of proteins to strengthen your skin’s barrier and acid mantle.
-A good formula containing skin-identical ingredients, such as ceramides and lipids, will help bring your skin back into balance.
+A good formula containing skin-identical ingredients such as ceramides and lipids will help bring your skin back into balance.